JocysCom/UMQF/MORA/analysis/einstein/entities/albert-einstein-actions.md

 ### 1 Victims of Hiroshima/Nagasaki - direct casualties

+Context: Einstein signed a letter to President Roosevelt warning of German nuclear potential and urging U.S. atomic research, initiating the Manhattan Project which led to the bombing of Hiroshima and Nagasaki.

 - **ΔOS**: -1.00 (Death)
 - **VSA**: 0.58 (Average)
 - **Tc**: 1.00 (Permanent)